yierw/Project2-Continuous-Control/report.md

 - UPDATE_EVERY = 1        # how often to update the target network
 - LEARN_NUM = 1

+Because the actor (policy) network is deterministic.
+To consider exploitation in the training Ornstein-Uhlenbeck process is used for adding noise

+This algorith is off policy.
+So we initialize a replay buffer to store the tuples collected at each step and reuse them for training.

+The agent class stores two set of networks: critic and actor networks for training; a copy of them (actor_target, critic_target) to compute the loss (avoid the moving target).
+The weights of target networks are soft updated at every step.

 The expected outputs of this implement are:
 - critic network weights: `checkpoint_critic.pth`